jiawei151/SGIEL_VIReID/README.md

 ### Body Shape Data

 We borrowed pre-trained Self-Correction Human Parsing ([SCHP](https://github.com/GoGoDuck912/Self-Correction-Human-Parsing)) model (pretrained on Pascal-Person-Part dataset) to segment body shape from background.
-Given a pixel of an visible or infrared image, we directly summed the probabilities of being a part of the head, torso, or limbs, predicted by SCHP, to create the body-shape map.
+Given a pixel of a visible or infrared image, we directly summed the probabilities of being a part of the head, torso, or limbs, predicted by SCHP, to create the body-shape map.

 ### Dependencies